 Copper State Adjusting serves Tucson homeowners who need a licensed public adjuster to fight for fair insurance settlements.
 Southern Arizona has its own set of weather challenges — from intense monsoon storms to extreme heat that degrades building materials year-round.
-When your insurance company lowballs your claim, we step in with the expertise and documentation to get you a real payout.

 Why Tucson Homeowners Need a Public Adjuster